rakuten-ads/Rakuten-Reward-Native-iOS/doc/history/README.md

 * Use ScreenSDK
 * Bug fix, on Saas minibrowser screen, done button was always present regardless whether if point is granted successfully or not
 * Bug fix, on mission point history screen, top message area is tappable
+* Bug fix, on Saas Portal, SPS and Mission tab can be selected multiple times

 ### Version 8.3.1
 <hr/>